BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## HTB Fortress: AWS

 I was super excited when I started this Fortress.
 After so many labs and exercises, this seemed like the final boss where I could combine everything I knew in one huge challenge.
-Due to Hack The Box's policy I cannot give you a walkthrough, but I'll still add any notes if I face something new.
+Due to Hack The Box's policy I cannot give you a walkthrough, but I'll still add any notes if I face something new

 tbd